General Settings

 Retention policy

 The retention policy settings determine how long audit data will be kept.
 Log data that has expired and exceeded the retention period cannot be recovered.
-Make sure your retention policy matches your needs.
+Ensure your retention policy aligns with your specific needs.

 The Secure Audit Log data can be stored in different tiers, each with its own retention policy: